Women's Mental Health: Exploring Self Doubt & Imposter Syndrome

 We also know that women often have a greater risk of experiencing imposter syndrome, the fear of being ‘found out’ or being exposed as a ‘fraud’ regardless of their seniority in the workplace is often cited as the key contributor for lack of confidence.

-In this 60-minute session, led by a female clinical psychologist and working mother, we aim to explore some of the challenges facing women in the workplace with a focus on self-doubt and self-care.
+In this 60-minute session, led by a female clinical psychologist, we aim to explore some of the challenges facing women in the workplace with a focus on self-doubt and self-care.
 This 60-minute workshop will:

 - Help you develop strategies to increase self-worth and manage your inner critic & imposter syndrome both in and outside the workplace.